Gitax18/Working-with-Typescript/readme.md

 - **02-functions-type-annotations**: Understanding type annotations in function definitions and calls.
 - **03-typed-arrays**: Working with arrays in TypeScript, emphasizing type safety.
 - **04-tuples**: Introduction to tuples and their usage in TypeScript.
+- **05-interfaces**: Introduction to working with interfaces.
+- **06-classes**: Basic OOPs and inheritence concepts.
+- **07-project-1**: A simple project built using vite, here I am working with fakerJS library to implement fake User and Company and marking both of their location on map.

 Each directory contains: